Skyrme-Faddeev Lagrangian from reformulated Georgi-Glashow model: Vortices and monopoles in reformulated Georgi-Glashow model

 The above equations can be written in a concise form

 where $ D_{\mu} $ is the covariant derivative, $ D_{\mu} = \partial_{\mu} + i g A_{\mu} $, and $ \varphi $ is a complex scalar field, $ \varphi = \rho + i \sigma $.

-The constraint on the field $ \varphi $ via Eq. (\ref{9}) leads to the appearance of vortices in the theory.
-Eq. (\ref{9}) shows how the fields $ \rho $, $ \sigma $, and $ A_{\mu} $ depend to each other in the infrared regime.
-A trivial solution for Eq. (\ref{9}) is
+The constraint on the field $ \varphi $ via Eq. (\ref{eq25}) leads to the appearance of vortices in the theory.
+Eq. (\ref{eq25}) shows how the fields $ \rho $, $ \sigma $, and $ A_{\mu} $ depend to each other.
+A trivial solution for Eq. (\ref{eq25}) is

 which leads to the Cho's decomposition.
 The field strength tensor for Cho's restricted theory is